Talk to your child about the dangers of tobacco, alcohol, and drugs. Knowing the facts will help your child make healthy choices.

 - Many kids start using tobacco by age 11 and are addicted by age 14.

-- Between ages 9 and 13, children start to think that using alcohol is okay.
+- Between ages 9 and 13, some children start to think that using alcohol is okay.

 - At age 12 or 13, some kids are already abusing drugs like marijuana or prescription pain relievers.